f32c/f32c/README.md

 C_full_shifter 	     pipelined instead of iterative shifer C_debug              synthesize single-stepping debug module
 ```

-In synthetic integer benchmarks the core yields 1.63 DMIPS/Mhz and 2.66
-CoreMark/MHz.
-A performance-tuned f32c SoC which includes a timer
-and a UART occupies only 1048 6-input LUTs, while still being able
-to execute gcc-generated code when synthesized in the most compact
-configuration which consumes just 697 LUTs.

 The RTL code also includes modules such as a multi-port SRAM
 controller, video framebuffer with PAL modulator, SPI, UART, PCM audio,